SAP/abap-cleaner/README.md

 > Obviously, automation is only possible for a subset of the clean code rules - but for a significant one,
 > including formatting, alignment, replacing obsolete commands, and even reducing some nesting depth.
 > This saves you tedious work, leaving you more time to focus on more complex requirements, such as
-> modularization, testability and good naming.
+> modularization, testability, and good naming.

 ABAP cleaner is installed with two **profiles**: